 Makers Mark One Stop on the Bourbon Trail

 Makers Mark One Stop on the Bourbon Trail.
 Each March, we trek from Wisconsin to Florida by car for spring break.
-I had always wanted to make a pit stop at a few distilleries for my husband.
+We always wanted to make a pit stop at a few distilleries for my husband.
 This year we did just that.

 Maker’s Mark in Loretto, KY was one stop on the bourbon trail for my husband.
 He wanted to do the whole passport tour.
 I don’t drink the stuff, so I wasn’t impressed.
 But, he supports my likes and does things for me, thus I must do things for him.
 Right?
 Isn’t that how it works?